veranicolas/Gym-Dashboard/future-features.md

     - Must be able to enter personal information
     - Upload avatar picture
     - Make the login more appealing
+        - Change the background image for something else maybe?

 ## To Fix